 This project involves a true collective effort to retrieve the philosophers who have become hidden from view, and their works, and to rethink the ways in which we both do and tell the history of philosophy.
 The project has 12 co-investigators -- one from each of our Partners -- and over 70 collaborators, including the librarians that are integral to this project.
 You can learn more about each of us by clicking through.

 The Partnership is governed by a Board comprised of all co-applicants (each of whom represents a Partner institution).
 Decisions regarding the activities related to the Project are delegated to one of five committees: Management, Academic, Journal, Early Career Researcher (ECR), and Digital Resources and Library.
 We will revisit the committee structure periodically to ensure it is responsive to the activities and needs of the project

 The Extending New Narratives Project developed from the Partnership Development Project New Narratives in the History of Philosophy (2015-2019).
-Many of our activities from that project are continuing in this one, but we have preserved an archive of other events and activities from that original project.
+Many of our activities from that project are continuing in this one, but we have preserved the project website as an archive of other events and activities from that original project.
 This archive shows how working together allows us to build durable resources and so to make a difference.
 It also shows how much time making real change in the discipline takes.